 Price for Pet Quality

-Expect to pay somewhere between $1200 and $2800, although maybe more.
-Some breeders charge more for females due to the fact that spaying costs more than neutering, while some breeders will charge more for rare or non-traditional color patterns, like Torties, Creams, Lilacs, and Flames.
+Expect to pay somewhere between $1200 and $2800, although more.
+Some breeders charge more for females because spaying costs more than neutering.
+In contrast, some breeders will charge more for rare or non-traditional color patterns, like Torties, Creams, Lilacs, and Flames.

 Price for Show Quality

-The price for a show (alter) quality Ragdoll is likely to be somewhere between $1500 and $4000.
+The price for a show (alter) quality Ragdoll will likely be between $1500 and $4000.
 These cats are perfectly marked for cat shows, but they’re spayed or neutered.

 Price for Breeder Quality

-You should be paying somewhere between $1800 and $3000 for a breeder-quality Ragdoll.
-These cats might not have perfect markings, but they are fit, suited to breeding and have been tested to show that they’re free from any genetic diseases.
+You should pay between $1800 and $3000 for a breeder-quality Ragdoll.
+These cats might not have perfect markings, but they are fit, suited to breeding, and have been tested to show that they’re free from any genetic diseases.

 Price for Show/Breeder Quality

-For a cat that is both strong and fit enough for breeding (and free of genetic diseases), and that has perfect markings, you will likely have to pay somewhere between $2300 and $5000.
+For a cat that is both strong and fit enough for breeding (and free of genetic diseases) and has perfect markings, you will likely have to pay somewhere between $2300 and $5000.

-Keep in mind that average prices for Ragdoll cats differ from one breeder to another and also depends on the kitten’s parents.
+Remember that the average prices for Ragdoll cats differ from one breeder to another and depend on the kitten’s parents.

 Aside from the quality of the Ragdoll cat, another major factor that impacts the price is the color/pattern.
-While blue and seal point Ragdolls are the most common variety, red and lilac Ragdolls are rare, which also makes them more expensive.
+While blue and seal point Ragdolls are the most common variety, red and lilac Ragdolls are rare, making them more expensive.
 Please note that each color/pattern may come at a different price.

-There are a number of ways to avoid being scammed.
+There are several ways to avoid being scammed.
 They aren’t always guaranteed but follow these steps to ensure you give yourself the best chance of buying from genuine Ragdoll breeders who know what they are doing:

 - Pay attention reading the advert or website – does it sound like someone who cares about cats?
-This might seem subjective but it’s often an easy way to spot someone in it just for the money!
+This might seem subjective, but it’s often easy to spot someone in it just for the money!

 FAQs